cdenbowjr/ev_chargepoint_prediction/README.md

 <u>Increases</u>

-1. As the number of journeys people took to conduct employers business by car increases
+1. As the average weekday number of journeys done by driving to/from employers business increases
-2. As the number of EV car registrations increased in 2018

 <u>Decreases</u>

 1. As the quality of housing in that area decreases
+2. quality of the local environment based on quality of housing  (indoors)
-2. As the deprivation of adult skills set increases
+3. As the deprivation of adult skills set increases